-[0016] In any of the aspects or embodiments of the disclosure, a composition as described herein further comprises a therapeutic agent.
+[0014] In some embodiments, a composition as described herein further comprises a therapeutic agent.
 In any of the aspects or embodiments of the disclosure, the patient suffers from a central nervous system (CNS) disorder.
 In any of the aspects or embodiments of the disclosure, the patient suffers from a disorder caused by aberrant gene expression.

-[0017] In some embodiments, the patient suffers from an acute and/or chronic disorder.
-In embodiments where the patient suffers from an acute disorder, it is further contemplated that the acute disorder is selected from the group consisting of focal brain ischemia, global brain ischemia, brain trauma, spinal cord injury, acute infections, status epilepticus (SE), migraine headache, acute psychosis, suicidal depression and acute anxiety/phobia, and injury related maladies, including but not limited to traumatic brain injury and swelling.
+[0015] In some embodiments, the patient suffers from an acute and/or chronic disorder.
+Where the patient suffers from an acute disorder, it is further contemplated that the acute disorder may be selected from the group consisting of focal brain ischemia, global brain ischemia, brain trauma, spinal cord injury, acute infections, status epilepticus (SE), migraine headache, acute psychosis, suicidal depression and acute anxiety/phobia, and injury related maladies, including but not limited to traumatic brain injury and swelling.

-[0018] In embodiments where the patient suffers from a chronic disorder, it is further contemplated that the chronic disorder is selected from the group consisting of chronic neurodegeneration, retinal degeneration, depression, chronic affective disorders, lysosmal storage disorders, chronic infections of the brain, brain cancer, stroke rehabilitation, inborn errors of metabolism, autism, and mental retardation.
+[0016] In embodiments where the patient suffers from a chronic disorder, it is further contemplated that the chronic disorder is selected from the group consisting of chronic neurodegeneration, retinal degeneration, depression, chronic affective disorders, lysosmal storage disorders, chronic infections of the brain, brain cancer, stroke rehabilitation, inborn errors of metabolism, autism, and mental retardation.

-[0019] In some embodiments, a composition of the disclosure is administered only once.
+[0017] In some embodiments, a composition of the disclosure is administered only once.
 In some embodiments, a composition of the disclosure is administered at a frequency of no greater than about once per week.

-[0020] In another aspect, the disclosure provides a package or kit comprising (a) a nanoconjugate or composition comprising a nanoconjugate, optionally in a container, (b) optionally an additional therapeutic agent; and (c) a package insert, package label, instructions or other labeling directing or disclosing any of the methods or embodiments disclosed herein.
+[0018] Also described herein is a package or kit comprising (a) a nanoconjugate or composition comprising a nanoconjugate, optionally in a container, (b) optionally an additional therapeutic agent; and (c) a package insert, package label, instructions or other labeling directing or disclosing any of the methods or embodiments disclosed herein.